linz/basemaps/docs/user-guide/working-with-vector-tiles/schema/aerialways.md

 # aerialways

-This layer holds aerialways as `LineString` geometries.
+This layer contains aerialway features represented as `LineString` geometries.

 !!!
 Default

     This is a default [Shortbread](https://shortbread-tiles.org/schema/1.0/#layer-aerialways) layer.

 ## all

 #### Filter

 `["all"]`

 #### Attributes

 <table>
   <thead>